deep sea fishing in puerto rico

 Grouper (mero)

-Groupers are large, heavy-bodied fish that are ambush predators on the reef.
-They are challenging to pull away from structure and are prized for their mild, flaky meat.
+Groupers are large, heavy-bodied fish that are ambush predators on the reef, challenging to pull away from structure and prized for their mild, flaky meat.
+They can grow to impressive sizes, with some species reaching over 100 pounds.
+Groupers are known for their powerful initial run towards structure when hooked, requiring skilled anglers to prevent them from breaking the line on coral or rocks.

 Tarpon